jakubartur/shibacoin/INSTALL.md

-Building mbrocoin
+Building shibacoin
 ================

-See doc/build-*.md for instructions on building the various elements of the mbrocoin reference implementation of mbrocoin.
+See doc/build-*.md for instructions on building the various elements of the shibacoin reference implementation of shibacoin.